 Can I Take a Periodical Out of the Library?

-Nothing in the periodicals collection circulates.
-There are two copiers on the third floor that you may use to make copies of any journals, magazines, or newspapers you would like to use outside the library.
-Please contact Allegra Print & Imaging with any copying troubles you may encounter.
+No, you may not remove any periodical material from the library.
+There are photocopiers on each floor of the library that you may use to make copies of any journals, magazines, or newspapers you would like to use outside the library.